4th Marine Division

 The 4th Marine Division is a reserve division in the United States Marine Corps.
 It was raised in 1943 for service during World War II, and subsequently fought in the Pacific against the Japanese.
 Deactivated after the war, the division was re-formed in 1966 and elements of the division deployed during the Gulf War in 1990–1991, as well as during the Iraq War.
 It is currently the ground combat element of the Marine Forces Reserve and is headquartered in New Orleans, Louisiana, and has units throughout the United States.

-Mission

-The division is tasked with providing trained combat and combat support personnel and units to augment and reinforce the active component in time of war, national emergency, and at other times as national security requires; and have the capability to reconstitute the division, if required.
+The division is tasked to provide trained combat and combat support personnel and units to augment and reinforce the active component in time of war, national emergency, and at other times.
+It is also tasked to be able to reconstitute the division, if required.